CodeIncHQ/ErrorRenderer/README.md

-# Code Inc. library to render errors in HTML and CLI
+# PHP library to render errors in HTML and CLI

 The PHP 7 library provides to classes dedicated to render exceptions and errors (everything which implements [`Throwable`](http://php.net/manual/fr/class.throwable.php)).